the-road-to-learn-react/the-road-to-react/manuscript/react-modern/conditional-rendering.md

 ## React Conditional Rendering

+We will implement a new feature related to the just recently introduced asynchronous data.
+In a real application, a user would see some kind of feedback (e.g. loading spinner) when data gets loaded.
+In this section, we want to implement such feedback.
+Again you can try to implement it yourself first and later check out how the book implements this task.

+**Task:** It takes some time to load the sample data from the promise.
+During this time, a user should be presented with a loading indicator in its simplest form (e.g. text which says "Loading ...").
+Once the data arrived asynchronously, hide the loading indicator.

+**Optional Hints:**

+* In order to show a loading indicator, one would need to introduce a new stateful value.
+A boolean called `isLoading` may be the best solution.
+* When the side-effect which loads the data kicks in, set the stateful boolean to `true`.
+Once the data loaded, set the stateful boolean to false again.
+* In JSX, show a "Loading ..." text conditionally when the `isLoading` boolean is set to `true`.

-A **conditional rendering** in React always happens if we have to render different JSX based on state or props.
-Dealing with asynchronous data is a good use case for dealing with these conditional states.
+A **conditional rendering** in React always happens if we have to render different JSX based on information (e.g. state, props).
+Dealing with asynchronous data is a good use case for making use of conditional rendering.
 For example, when the application initializes for the first time, there is no data to start with.
-Next, we are loading data and eventually, we have the data at our disposal to display it.
+Next, we are loading data and eventually, we have the data at our hands to display it.
 Sometimes the data fetching fails and we receive an error instead.
 So there are lots of things to cover for us as developers.

 Fortunately, a few of these cases are already taken care of.
-For instance, because our initial state is an empty list rather than `null`, we don't have to worry that this breaks the application when we filter and map over this list.
-However, some things are still missing.
-For example, let's introduce one more state for a loading indicator which gives our users feedback about the pending data request:
+For instance, because the initial state is an empty list `[]` rather than `null`, we don't have to worry that this breaks the application when we filter and map over this list.
+However, a few mentioned things are still missing.
+For example, what about a loading state which will show the user a loading indicator as feedback about the pending data request?
+We could introduce this as new stateful value and set the state accordingly when data gets fetched:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~